.shock - stock.adobe.com

 Accenture claims it is now using diversity recruitment software to find talent from different types of backgrounds, using data science and machine learning to predict a candidate’s performance while taking into account their “personal circumstances”, as well as its digital approach to graduate assessment.

-During the assessment stages of recruitment, candidates will take part in various VR assessments, one of which was developed by Capp, which physically immerses users to illicit genuine behavioural responses during assessment.
+During the assessment stages of recruitment, candidates will take part in various VR assessments, one of which was developed by Capp, which physically immerses users to elicit genuine behavioural responses during assessment.

 Example scenarios include code cracking hieroglyphs in an Egyptian tomb, and running a conference call with a client, with each scenario designed to learn more about the candidate as a person, what their core skills are and how they react to different situations.